 Many people who own a car have let their friends or family members drive their vehicle at some point.
+What happens if someone else drives your car and gets into an accident in California?
 If the person who borrows the car is in an accident, it can create problems in addition to the regular challenges of navigating a car accident claim.

 California’s Comparative Fault Standard

 Personal injury claims, including car accidents, use a comparative fault or negligence standard in California.
 Essentially, this rule says that more than one person can be responsible for the accident and that each person’s compensation for damages will be decreased by their percentage of fault.
-This fault rule is demonstrated in the below example:
+California is a ‘fault’ state, meaning the driver who caused the accident is responsible for damages.
+The comparative fault process is used to determine fault in car accidents by investigating the circumstances and assigning responsibility.
+This fault rule is demonstrated in the example below:

 What to Know About Car Insurance After an Accident